 As a Project Officer in our Northampton office, Jim has supervised numerous large and complex projects, including multi-period sites on the A14 Cambridge to Huntingdon Upgrade and an internationally-significant and well-preserved Anglo-Saxon cemetery.
 He leads diverse teams and continuously mentors less experienced archaeologists, something he also does each summer at the Vale of Pickering field school (run by the University of Chester and University of Manchester).
 Jim is confident speaking about archaeology to the public, in lectures, and in the media, with considerable experience in all three.

 Susan has over ten years’ experience supervising archaeological sites across the UK - including large rural excavations and infrastructure sites - and currently works as a Project Officer based in MOLA’s Basingstoke office.
 Susan regularly delivers talks and creates digital content to engage the public on archaeology and encourage participation, and runs an annual Roman Army School conference in Durham.

-If you’re starting out on your career we’ve got exciting trainee and graduate opportunities to develop your on-the-job skills and knowledge.
+If you’re starting out in your career we’ve got exciting trainee and graduate opportunities to develop your on-the-job skills and knowledge.

 We recruited 10 trainees from a wide variety of educational and work backgrounds to see what a career in archaeology could be like for them...